walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/IdentityRecovery.md

 and pass it to ``SigningIdentityManager/copyToCustody(_:)`` to import the original signing key.
 The SDK verifies the destination public key and records a public reference.
 The local key remains available and recovery status stays unchanged.
 This integration does not store an identity recovery record or configure remote signing.
-Device-bound and hardware-generated policies prohibit custody.
+The ``SigningIdentityKeyPolicy/backupAndCustodyDisabled`` and ``SigningIdentityKeyPolicy/hardwareGenerated`` policies prohibit custody through the manager.
+Disabling backup and custody does not establish physical non-exportability.

 ### Authorization evidence